WVURAIL/dspira/_posts/2020-08-14-dsp-lab-introduction.md

 You are now ready to try to make your own gaussian noise block out of other blocks.

 Create a new flowgraph in grc.
- We'll start by using a just a QLFSR block.
+ We'll start by using a just a GLFSR Source block.
 This is a 'linear feedback shift register'  block, which is a very simple way to create 'pseudorandom' noise.
 Read about [linear-feedback shift registers](https://en.wikipedia.org/wiki/Linear-feedback_shift_register) for more details.
 Set the type to float, the degree (how many elements in the shift register) to 32, repeat yes.
 Change the seed to any number.
-Leave the 'mask' at zero to get an 'optimal' source that wont repeat.
+Leave the mask at zero to select GNU Radio's default polynomial.
+The sequence repeats after its finite period.
 Try using other numbers to compare, 1075838979 is a nice choice for random looking data.
 Use a histogram sink and a gui sink to look at the output.
 The output is only -1 or 1.
 It remains unpredictable without the initial seed and elapsed cycle count.

  Add a number of these sources together:
  ![gaussian]({{ site.baseurl }}/images/dsp-intro/lfsr-noise.png)